timsander1/CosmosDB-IntroLab/technical_deep_dive/ReadyLab-0to60.md

     ![](../media/03-adf_source_next.jpg)

-12. ADF should auto-detect the file format to be JSON.
-You can also select the file format as **JSON format.** You should also make sure you select **Array of Objects**  as the File pattern.
+12. You should select the file format as **JSON format.** You should also make sure you select **Array of Objects**  as the File pattern.

     ![](../media/03-adf_source_dataset_format.jpg)